Substance Use

 Caffeine masks the depressive nature of alcohol, which can give you a false sense of sobriety.
 This causes a person to drink more than their body can process, leading to alcohol poisoning.
 It may also result in liver damage and an increased risk of self-harm.

-Although caffeine cannot help, staying hydrated is essential in relieving nausea and an upset stomach.
+Although caffeine cannot help, staying hydrated relieves nausea and an upset stomach.
 Taking sips of a sports drink replenishes electrolytes lost through excessive urination and vomiting.
 These effects of alcohol often accompany a hangover.

 If you don’t sober up, you also have a greater risk of developing alcohol poisoning.
 To avoid this tragic outcome, seek help if you have an Alcohol Use Disorder or Substance Use Disorder.